Millionaire HabitsMillionaire Habits

 Misusing Credit Cards

-Credit cards can be useful when used responsibly, but overspending and carrying high balances can lead to exorbitant interest charges.
+Credit cards can be useful when used responsibly, but overspending and carrying high balances can lead to excessive interest charges.
 Ignoring credit card debt can wreak havoc on your credit score and overall financial health.

 Related article: How Credit Cards Can Save You Money